3 Win Nobel Medicine Award for Discovering Hepatitis C Virus

 “So the actual discovery, viral discovery itself is a critical moment,” said Enfors.

-Alter was born in 1935 in New York and carried out his prize-winning studies at the U.S. National Institutes of Health in Bethesda, where he remains active, the commitee said.
+Alter was born in 1935 in New York and carried out his prize-winning studies at the U.S. National Institutes of Health in Bethesda, where he remains active, the committee said.

 Rice was born in 1952 in Sacramento, California.
 He worked on hepatitis at the Washington University in St. Louis and now works at Rockefeller University in New York.